Charles Lee Horsey: Career

 Horsey served as District Attorney of Lincoln County from 1906 to 1908 and then was elected State Senator.
 While in the Senate he chaired the judiciary committee and wrote several statutes that tightened mine safety laws.

-Horsey was elected as District Judge of the Tenth Judicial District in 1915, but dud not seek re-election in order to serve as president of the Virginia-Louise Mining Company from 1917 through 1922.
+Horsey was elected as District Judge of the Tenth Judicial District in 1915, but did not seek re-election in order to serve as president of the Virginia-Louise Mining Company from 1917 through 1922.
 In 1928, Mr. Horsey was the Democratic nominee for representative in congress.
 He was elected again to the state senate, representing Clark County, in 1939.

 In 1945, Horsey briefly served as a Judge on the Eighth Judicial District in Clark County before Governor Vail Pittman appointed him to the Supreme Court vacancy created by the resignation of William Edwin Orr.
 In 1946 he was elected for a full six-year term on the court.
 He was defeated in his re-election campaign by Republican attorney Charles Merton Merrill.